-A VPA model (VPA.8) that incorporates recent increasing natural mortality (M) with age is currently used to provide stock assessment advice for Eastern Georges Bank cod.
+A VPA model (VPA.8) that incorporates recent increasing natural mortality (M) with age is currently 3 used to provide stock assessment advice for Eastern Georges Bank cod.
 This model sets M at 0.2 for all ages except for ages 6+ beginning in 1994 for which M is 0.8.
-In the past, a loess smoothed stock recruitment relationship (SRR) in the Sissenwine-Shepherd production model yielded $F{msy} = 0.125$, but $F{90\% FMSY} = 0.11$ was chosen as a fishing mortality (F) reference point due to uncertainty around the SRR and the high M. We use the VPA output from the VPA.8 model to estimate several F reference points by applying yield per recruit, spawner per recruit and production models in a Sissenwine-Shepherd approach using a number of SRR fits, and use profile likelihoods to assess plausibility of F{msv} reference points.
-There was considerable uncertainty in the maximum likelihood point estimates for the SRR and F reference points.
-A decision theoretic approach was used to estimate F reference points by maximising the expectation of catch by integrating across the likelihood surface of the SRR parameters.
-Attempts to model the stock-recruitment (SR) in ways that reflect apparent productivity changes did not improve the ability to estimate productivity, so the full time series of data is considered for defining F reference points. $F{maxE(C)}$, or the F that maximises the expectation of catch, which is thought to be less variable and to lessen the risk of overexploitation relative to F{msy} , was 0.097 (approximately 0.1), and is proposed as a F reference point for the Eastern Georges Bank cod VPA.8 model.
+In the past, a loess smoothed stock recruitment relationship (SR) in the Sissenwine-Shepard production model yielded F{msy} 6 =0.125, but $F{90\%FMSY}$ =0.11 was chosen as F{ref} due to uncertainty around the SRR and the high M. We use the VPA output from the VPA.8 model to estimate several F{refs} by applying yield per recruit, spawner per recruit and producton models in a Sissensine-Shepard approach using a number of 9 SR fits, and use profile likelihoods to assess plausibility of F{msv} reference points.
+There was considerable uncertainty in the maximum likelihood point estimates for the SR and F{refs} .
+A decision theoretic approach was used to estimate F{refs} by maximising the expectation of catch by integrating 12 across the likelihood surface of the SR parameters.
+Attempts to model the SR in ways that reflect apparent productivity changes did not improve the ability to predict productivity, so the full time series of data is considered for defining F{refs} . $F{maxE(C)}$, or the F that maximises the expectation of catch, which is thought to be less variable and to lessen the risk of overexploitation relative to F{msy} , 15 was 0.097 (\sim 0.1), and is proposed as F{ref} for Eastern Georges Bank cod.